-To explore the wonderful choreography of Gary Roodman, a retired American college professor, whose dance compositions have captivated English Country Dancers on both sides of the Atlantic in recent years.
+A weekend to explore the wonderful choreography of Gary Roodman, a retired American college professor, whose dance compositions have captivated English Country Dancers on both sides of the Atlantic in recent years.

-A challenging weekend of dance aimed at experienced English Country Dancers.
+This is a challenging weekend of dance aimed at experienced English Country Dancers.

 John & Hilary Turner have been leading country dance holidays & dance weekends for many years.